shubhamessier/TZDOL/README.md

 ----Main portfolio (About page)
 -------Contact form
 -------The Zero days of life
--------Fun Space (will be open to change, hacks stuff etc. bascially ripping off other people personal space.")
+-------Fun Space (will be open to change, hacks stuff etc. bascially ripping off other people minds")